adamhalim/grootstore/README.md

 # Grootstore - Root Store Utilities
 Grootstore is a utility that downloads root stores in PEM format.
-It currently supports downloading the latest Microsoft, Apple and NSS root store.
+It currently supports downloading the latest Microsoft, Apple NSS, and Chromium root stores.

 ## Installation